devopssteps/complete-40-days-AWS-course/Phase-07-Containers_and_Kubernetes/Day-28-docker-basic.md

 ------------------------------
 ## Crucial Post-Installation Step (Optional but Recommended)
 By default, you have to use sudo every time you run a docker command.
-To run Docker commands without sudo, add your user account to the docker group: [5, 6, 7]
+To run Docker commands without sudo, add your user account to the docker group.

 # Add your current user to the docker group
 sudo usermod -aG docker $USER